lagom/lagom/docs/manual/java/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-type-key](code/docs/home/persistence/ShoppingCartEntity.java)

-Finally, initialize the Entity on the `ClusterSharding` using the `typedKey` and the `create()` static method.
+Finally, initialize the Entity on the `ClusterSharding` using the `typeKey` and the `create()` static method.
 Lagom provides an instance of the `clusterSharding` extension through dependency injection for your convenience.
 Initializing an Entity should be done only once and, in the case of Lagom, it is typically done in the constructor of the service implementation.
 You should inject the `ClusterSharding` on your service for that matter.

 @[shopping-cart-init](code/docs/home/persistence/ShoppingCartServiceImpl.java)